ramizouari/WinterCup4/Game of Cards/Editorial.md

 We can note that each player can't divide by $p$ more than $f(X,p)$ times, where $X\in\{A,B\}$ is its respective initial array.

-So, The optimal strategy for each player is to iteratively choose a prime number $p \leq L$ which is the least present on the opponent's array:
+So, The optimal strategy for each player is to iteratively choose the same prime number $p \leq L$ which is the least present on the opponent's array:

 1. Rami will choose a prime number which minimises $f(B,p)$ for prime $p\leq L$
 2. Yessine will choose a prime number which minimises $f(A,p)$ for prime $p\leq L$